terraform-redhat/terraform-provider-rhcs/docs/data-sources/cluster_rosa_hcp.md

 - `api_url` (String) URL of the API server.
 - `aws_account_id` (String) Identifier of the AWS account.
 After the creation of the resource, it is not possible to update the attribute value.
-- `aws_private_link` (Boolean) Provides private connectivity from your cluster's VPC to Red Hat SRE, without exposing traffic to the public internet.
-After the creation of the resource, it is not possible to update the attribute value.
 - `aws_subnet_ids` (List of String) AWS subnet IDs.
 After the creation of the resource, it is not possible to update the attribute value.
 - `channel_group` (String) This attribute is not support for cluster data source.
 Therefore, it will not be displayed as an output of the datasource
 - `cloud_region` (String) Cloud region identifier, for example 'us-east-1'.